ElDudorino/Asus-G701VI-Bios/README.md

 G701VIAS_304_V2

 G701VIAS_304_V2.rom, has additionally all Raid options unlocked.
 Through these options you can configure what type of raid you need (Raid 0, 1, 5, 10).
-I tried to completely disable Raid by keeping Sata Controller enabled and disable all raid configurations, but my native Linux installation did not boot.
+I tried to completely disable Raid by keeping Sata Controller enabled and disable all raid configurations.
+My native Linux installation did not boot and a live usb Kali 2017-1 didn't recognised the disk either.

-It did boot GRUB though, but failed to recognise the disk.
-That does not mean nesessarily that the Raid is not disabled.
-By changing the storage controller settings the disk's UID could have changed and it is just GRUB that is looking for the wrong device.
-I will try to test.
+So far, the only solution seems to be to disable Sata.

 Anyone interested, can experiment with these settings and comment.